anon-real/contract-testing/README.md

       .tokens(newTether, newSigusd)
       .build(
 ```
-This box is same as the original one for the most part.
+This box is the same as the original one for the most part.
 The difference is the amount of Tether and SigUSD that it contains.
 Notice that the sum of the tokens has remained the same.
 This suggests that the user will swap 1k Tether for 1k SigUSD.

 ### User Funds Box
 ```scala